Utilities in Johannesburg

 Gas in Johannesburg

-A few houses in the older parts of Joburg have direct gas lines, but almost everyone else using gas has to purchase large gas bottles for heaters and grills, or for fireplaces and stove tops respectively.
+A few houses in the older parts of Joburg have direct gas lines, but almost everyone else using gas has to purchase large gas bottles for heaters, fireplaces and stovetops respectively.
 It is a good idea to purchase these early before winter because supplies sometimes run out.
 Especially with the steep rise in electricity prices over the last few years, gas has become an attractive alternative for heating.
-Many an expat has opted to buy a gas heater or install a gas fireplace instead of turning on the rather inefficient but expensive underfloor heating that looked so attractive when selecting a house.
+Many an expat has opted to buy a gas heater or install a gas fireplace instead of turning on the rather inefficient but expensive underfloor heating that once looked so attractive when selecting a house.

 Security in Johannesburg